 Women’s self defense seminars/programs-

-Many of the techniques that are taught are counters to the most common attacks women faced who were sexual assault victims as well as being the victim of numerous different crimes based on Sensei Torres’s time with the NYPD and the hundreds of women he had interviewed who were victims of these attacks.
+Many of the techniques that are taught are counters to the most common attacks women faced who were sexual assault victims as well as being the victim of numerous different violent crimes based on Sensei Torres’s time and experience with the NYPD and the hundreds of women he had interviewed who were victims of these attacks.
 This first-hand knowledge helps you understand which moves worked under certain circumstances, which ones didn’t and why.
-Again it focuses on techniques working regardless of size, strength or ability and are based on percentages of effectiveness.
-You will also learn how to spot a potential attack before it happens so you may be able to avoid a situation before it starts.
+Like many Goshin Budo techniques, it focuses on working regardless of size, strength or ability and minimizes the need for fine motor skills.
+The techniques taught are based on percentages of an attack, the effectiveness of the technique and the likelyhood of escape.
+You will also learn ways to spot a potential attack before it happens so you may be able to avoid a situation before it starts.

 One person- Some people want individual privates for the one on one instruction to maximize what they learn as the private is individually catered to their needs (2 people would be the same price per person).

 Three to five people- This is a small group private.
 You get less individualized attention with more people in the class but the price drops slightly with more people.

 Six to eight people- This is a full group private.
 Again there is less individualized attention than a smaller group private but the price per person drops.